Here are some best investment options for Non-Resident Indians planning to invest in India.

 Pension Plans

 Pension is a source of income after retirement when an individual cannot earn regular monthly income for themselves.
 Pension plans allow the investor to save money regularly during the earning years to have a stable retirement life.
-Pension plans are designed in such a way that inflation does not affect the returns, hence allowing maximum returns to the investors.
+Pension plans in India are designed in such a way that inflation does not affect the returns, hence allowing maximum returns to the NRIs.

 Annuity Plans